xcore/sw_motor_control/doc/quickstart/dsc-quickstart.rst

     *xrun app_dsc_demo/bin/Release/dsc_basic_bldc.xe*

-  Alternatively, using the 11.2.0 development tools or later and AVB version 5v0.1 or later, from within the XDE:
+  Alternatively, from within the XDE:

     - Right click on the binary within the project.
     - Choose *Run As* > *Run Configurations*